Shakespeare posed the famous question: “What’s in a name?” Well, when it comes to business, there’s more than you might think.

 Got the perfect name in mind?
 Good for you.
 But don’t assume you’re good to go just yet.

-Any person or partnership that conducts or transacts business in Minnesota under a name that is different than the full, true name of each owner or partner must register the name of the business by filing a certificate of assumed name with the Secretary of State.
+Any person or partnership that conducts or transacts business in Minnesota under a name that is different than the full, true name of each owner or partner must register the name of the business by filing a Certificate of Assumed name with the Office of the Minnesota Secretary of State (SOS).